 This blog does not provide information about genealogy practices or ancestry research.

 The blog primarily acts as a travel planning resource for US Americans with European ancestry.
 But of course anyone interested in European history can come here to find out which places are worthwhile visiting when planning a (family) heritage trip to Europe.

 My name is Sonja Irani and I am the founder and writer here at www.RevisitEurope.com and www.RevisitGermany.com.
 I was born and raised near the city of Osnabück, which is located in Lower Saxony, northwest Germany.

 I also run a blog about film-inspired travel.
 On www.FilmFanTravel.com, I provide travel tips for cities and countries that have either featured as a film location or are mentioned as a setting in a film or series.
 On all of my blogs, my posts are based on my own travel experiences.

 My Persian roots

-For more information on my translation and proofreading services, check out my website sonja-irani.de.
+For more information about me and my business, check out my website www.sonja-irani.de.

 Tour Guide in Bremen since 2018

 After I lived in London, UK for three and a half years, I decided to move back to Germany in 2015.
 At the beginning of 2016, I settled in Bremen in the northwest of Germany and have lived there every since.
 I found this city to be the perfect size (not too small, not too big).

 I have always had a passion for history and tourism, so in 2018 I decided to make this hobby into a profession by becoming a professional tour guide in Bremen.